maesterfox/compdirect/README.md

 # Company Personnel Database Web Application

-## Project Overview
+## Overview
-This web application allows for the maintenance of a company personnel database to see who's who, who reports to who, and where they are.
-It is designed to be responsive, working on both desktop and mobile devices.
+This responsive web application efficiently manages a company's personnel database, facilitating insights into employee hierarchies, departmental structures, and location details.
+Designed for optimal performance on both desktop and mobile platforms.

-## Author
-David Fox
+## Developed by David Fox

-## Technologies Used
+### Key Technologies
-- HTML / CSS (SCSS)
-- JavaScript
-- jQuery (DOM manipulation / AJAX)
+- Frontend: HTML, CSS (with SCSS for styling), JavaScript, jQuery for seamless DOM manipulation and AJAX calls.
-- PHP with JSON encoding
+- Backend: PHP with JSON encoding for efficient server-client communication.
-- MySQL or MariaDB
+- Database: Compatible with both MySQL and MariaDB.

-## Development Environment
+### Development Setup
-To prototype and develop solutions locally, a web server with PHP support is needed.
-It is recommended to use VirtualBox and configure virtual machine(s) based on a free Linux distro for a professional development environment.

-## Minimum Functionality
-The application allows users to:
+Leverage a VirtualBox setup with a Linux distro for a robust development environment, supporting PHP out of the box.

+### Features
-- Add, edit, and delete personnel records
+- CRUD operations for personnel records.
-- View personnel by department and location
+- Advanced filters by department and location.
-- Search personnel records
+- Quick search across personnel records.

-## Setup
+### Getting Started
-1. Clone the GitHub repository.
+1. Clone the repo.
-2. Run the SQL script to create the database.
+2. Execute the provided SQL script for database setup.
-3. Update the database configurations in the PHP files.
+3. Configure database connections in PHP.
-4. Serve the application using a web server with PHP support.

-## Meta Tags
-- **Author**: David Fox
-- **Description**: A web application for maintaining a company personnel database.
-- **Keywords**: HTML, CSS, JavaScript, jQuery, PHP, MySQL, Company Database
+4. Deploy on a PHP-enabled server.

+### SEO and Accessibility
+Meta tags included for enhanced search engine visibility and accessibility.

-## License
+### Open Source License
-This project is open-source, available under the MIT License.
+Released under the MIT License, promoting open collaboration.

-## Contact
-For any queries, feel free to contact David Fox.
+### Support
+Reach out to David Fox for any support or queries regarding this project.